ketanjain113/Alzimers-Prediction/README.md

 ---

-### 📊 Model Insights
+## 📊 Model Insights

 The model uses deep convolutional neural networks (CNNs) trained on MRI datasets, and explainability is achieved through Grad-CAM or similar visualization techniques to show highlighted brain regions relevant to prediction.

 ---

-### 🤝 Contributing
+## 🤝 Contributing

 Contributions are welcome!
 If you’d like to improve model accuracy, UI/UX, or documentation:

-Fork this repo
+- Fork this repo

-Create a new branch (feature-name)
+- Create a new branch (feature-name)

-Commit your changes
+- Commit your changes

-Open a Pull Request
+- Open a Pull Request

-### 📄 License

-This project is licensed under the MIT License — see the LICENSE file for details.
+---

-### 💬 Contact
+## 💬 Contact

-Author: Ketan Jain
+Author: Ketan Jain(https://github.com/ketanjain113), Kavish Jain(https://github.com/kavish200), Harsh Malviya(https://github.com/harshfly), Sarthak

 For questions or collaboration, please open an issue or contact via GitHub.